Microsoft-TrainingKits/HOL-ProvisioningAWindowsAzureVMPS/HOL.md

 <a name="Overview" />
 ## Overview ##

-In this lab, you will create a new virtual network and then a new Windows Server 2012 VM from a gallery image using the Windows Azure PowerShell Cmdlets.
+In this lab, you will create a new virtual network and then a new Windows Server 2012 virtual machine from a gallery image using the Windows Azure PowerShell Cmdlets.
 The virtual network creation is not necessary to create a new virtual machine from a gallery image, but is necessary to control the IP addresses assigned to the virtual machines or enable VPN connectivity back to a corporate on-premise network.

->**Note:** If you are following this HOL for a second time, you can skip Exercise 1 and move to Exercise 2 to create an additional VM on the existing virtual network you already created.
+>**Note:** If you are following this HOL for a second time, you can skip Exercise 1 and move to Exercise 2 to create an additional virtual machine on the existing virtual network you already created.

 <a name="Objectives" />